Sopka/udacity-starbucks-capstone/README.md

 there is a high chance that a customer will make a purchase as a response to a discount or 'by one get one free' offer.

+For more information read the corresponding blog post on medium: <https://medium.com/@sopka/prediction-model-for-starbucks-bogo-and-discount-offers-e63383fd6469>

 ## File Structure

 `├── data_aggregation.ipynb` jupyter notebook for the data analysis and preparation